 There is level access to:

-- The main venue ground floor (slight down gradient as you enter the main door)
+- The main venue ground floor (slight down-gradient as you enter the main door)

-- The adjacent Picturehouse Bar ground floor
+- The adjacent bar ground floor

-- Recording studio (via lift)
+- Education rooms (via lift)

-- The stage (via Picturehouse ground floor)
+- The stage (via bar, ground floor)

 - Artist dressing rooms (via lift) with adjacent accessible toilet and shower room

-- First floor offices
+- First floor offices (via lift)

-- the main venue, accessed from the corridor on the right, as you face the stage
+- The main venue; accessed from the corridor on the right, as you face the stage

-- the basement, for the use of artists only, next door to the dressing rooms
+- The basement, for the use of artists only, next door to the dressing rooms

-- the corridor on the first floor, for the use of staff and users of the education facilities
+- The corridor on the first floor, for the use of staff and users of the education facilities

 The entrances to all the accessible toilets are 92 cm wide and the internal dimensions are 2m x 2m.
 All are fitted with grab rails and electronic alarms.
 The internal dimensions of the accessible toilet/shower room for artists are 3.3m x 2.3m.

 There are several types of seating and the layout varies considerably depending on the event.
-If you require more information about the seating for a particular event, please telephone us on 0161 834 1786 (weekdays between 10 am & 5pm) or email email@example.com.
+If you require more information about the seating for a particular event, please phone Band on the Wall on 0161 830 3888 (weekdays between 10:00 – 17:00) or email email@example.com

 We do not allocate a specific area for wheelchair users; we give the option of where you wish to view the stage.
 However, if you require assistance to find a viewing position, please ask a member of staff and we will do our best to accommodate your request.